The Exact WKB analysis for asymmetric scalar preheating: The EWKB for the higher-order differential equations

 From this result, one will understand how the off-diagonal elements of the above model simplify the argument.
-Because of the factor $\eta^{-\frac{1}{2}}$ in front of $H_{\frac{1}{2}}, $ the elements ($c_{ij}$) disappear from $\zeta_i$.
+Because of the factor $\eta^{-\frac{1}{2}}$ in front of $H_{\frac{1}{2}}$, elements ($c_{ij}$) disappear from $\zeta_i$.
+Although extra $\hbar$ could not be acceptable in physics, this factor mimics small interaction and was introduced to make the model instructive.
+In this model, the MTP structure of the Landau-Zener model is the double turning point, from which the four Stokes lines extend.

-In this case, turning points are found at $t=0,1,3$ and the structure of the Stokes lines is very simple.
-One can see that four straight Stokes lines are coming out of each turning point, as is shown in Fig.\ref{fig-BNR2}.
-Each turning point is a double turning point of the degenerated MTP structure.
-One can see ``ordered crossing points''(a new Stokes line is needed) and ``non-ordered crossing points''(new Stokes lines is not needed) in Fig.\ref{fig-BNR2}.\footnote{See Ref.\cite{Virtual:2015HKT} for more detsils about the discrimination.} The double turning points can be split if the off-diagonal elements are not trivial (i.e, the factor $\eta^{-\frac{1}{2}}$ in front of $H_{\frac{1}{2}}$ is removed), but the basic structure of the Stokes lines will remain the same at least in the local region.
+In this model, turning points are found at $t=0,1,3$ and the structure of the Stokes lines is very simple, as is shown in Fig.\ref{fig-NBR2}.
+One can see ``ordered crossing points''(a new Stokes line is needed) and ``non-ordered crossing points''(a new Stokes line is not needed) in Fig.\ref{fig-NBR2}.
+To understand the ``consistency'' required for the Stokes lines, one can explicitly write down the connection matrices of the Stokes phenomena.
+At the crossing point of $1_2$ and $3_2$, the Stokes phenomena do not depend on the route because the matrices $U_{1_2}$ and $U_{3_2}$ commute, while at the crossing point of $1_3$ and $3_2$, the matrices $U_{1_3}$ and $U_{3_2}$ do not commute.
+To make the Stokes phenomena route-independent, one has to introduce another stokes line at the crossing point of $1_3$ and $3_2$.
+Of course, the mathematics behind this phenomenon is not so trivial.
+More details and rigorous arguments are described in Ref.\cite{Virtual:2015HKT}.

-What is important for physics is the fact that all the Stokes lines on the real axis are the normal type (except for the dotted lines).
-This explains why each Landau-Zener transition of a multi-level model can be calculated using the conventional WKB expansion given around the local points of the transition at $t=0,1,3$ in Fig.\ref{fig-BNR}.

-We have seen that the conventional local expansion of the multi-level Landau-Zener transition is justified by the EWKB.
-Note that without the EWKB, the theoretical inconsistency of the Stokes phenomena in global would have been a crucial problem.